-Name # Length Description Receiving Course Location 70 2 Enter the location where this course is received (i.e. location of students).
-Notes: recv_locn (1) If the course is delivered at non-traditional sites and/or via distance learning (codes 01-12, 77, or 98), complete field 100 (non-traditional site/location).
-(2) If the course is a combined lecture/lab/clinical type of course and the lecture portion is on-campus and the lab/clinical portion is off-campus, report the entire course as on-campus.
-(3)If however, the lecture and lab/clinical are reported as separate courses and the lab/clinical portion is off-campus, report the course as off-campus.
-(4)The courses in any of the above locations may be delivered via distance education (telecommunications/correspondence).
+Name # Length Description Receiving Course Location (recv_locn) 70 2 Enter the location where this course is received, (i.e. location of students).
+See chart on previous page.
+Notes: If the course is delivered at non-traditional sites and/or via distance learning (not recv_locn code 00), complete field 100 (non-traditional site/location).
+If the course is a combined lecture/lab/clinical type of course and the lecture portion is on-campus and the lab/clinical portion is off-campus, report the entire course as on-campus.
+If however, the lecture and lab/clinical are reported as separate courses and the lab/clinical portion is off-campus, report the course as off-campus.
+The courses in any of the above locations may be delivered via distance education (telecommunications/correspondence).
 However, code 77 (student's home) should be used for the traditional online course even though the student could be at work, at the mall, or other locations.
 Use code 77 for all correspondence courses as well.

-Name # Length Description County Code county_code Non-traditional Site non_trad_site 75 30 3 Complete this data element for courses only if ALL of the following apply: Receiving Course Location is greater than 00 Course Type = 1 The Course Method is NOT = 20.
-Enter the 3-digit County Code (Arkansas counties only, range = 001 through 075, see Appendix B) identifying the county where an off-campus course meets.
-If Receiving Location (Field 70) = 00, On-campus Then Non-traditional Site (Field 75) = Blank spaces If Receiving Location (Field 70) = 01-02, 04-10, or 98, offered at a non-traditional site Then Non-traditional Site (Field 75) = Name of specific site If Receiving Location (Field 70) = 03, at an Arkansas public high school Then Non-traditional Site (Field 75) = High school code If Receiving Location (Field 70) = 77, Student's home Then Non-traditional Site (Field 75) = "Student's Home" If Receiving Location (Field 70) = 11 or 12, Secondary Area Center Then Non-traditional Site (Field 75) = Secondary Area Center See Appendix E. If Course Method (Field 38) = 20, Telecommunications Then Non-traditional Site (Field 75) = Name of specific site Ex: Name of the specific site: ASU-Beebe, Springdale High School, Little Rock Air Force Base, Baptist School of Nursing, International Paper, Baldor Electric, etc. DO NOT ENTER ROOM NUMBERS OR BUILDING NAMES.
-If the specific site is unavailable, enter the city and state where the course is held.
-College Instructor ID College_id 105 10 OPTIONAL: If your institution has an assigned student identification number, enter that number here.
+County Code 72 3 Complete this data element for courses. (county_code) If the receiving location is not 00, enter the county code.
+IF ALL of these conditions are met: - Field 61 (Course Type) = 1, Organized AND - Field 62 (Course Method) is NOT = 20, telecommunications AND - Field 97 (Receiving Course Location) is NOT = 00, on campus, Enter the 3-digit County Code identifying the county where the course meets.
+(See Appendix B) 001 - 075 = In-state 999 = Out-of-state or County Unknown Non-Traditional Site 75 30 (non_trad_site) If Receiving Location (field 70)= OO Blank spaces OX (Zero X) Name of Specific Site O1-02, 04-10, 98, or 99 Name of specific site High school code 77 "Student's Home" 11, 12 Secondary Area Center See Appendix E. College Instructor ID (college_id) 105 10 OPTIONAL: If your institution has an assigned student identification number, enter that number here.
 Pad with spaces when necessary.
 The field length must equal 10.
 If your institution has NOT assigned student identification number or does not wish to enter one, pad this field with 10 spaces.
 ADHE will not validate or use this information in any way.
 This field is added as a convenience for institutions choosing to use it.